 The other site I know is gaijinpot jobs.
 This site has jobs in many industries regardless of your level of Japanese (mine has remained at survival Japanese ever since I got to Japan), and also has information about how to get jobs in industries that are not just ESL.

 Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offer 3 month contracts starting at the begining of each academic semester.

-Overall living and working in Japan is great, although it is something that had an expiry date for me.
+Overall living and teaching English in Japan is great, although it is something that had an expiry date for me.
 Mainly because however much I love Japan, its a country I could never really feel at home in.

 Maybe this is due to my low level of Japanese, or how difficult it is to make and keep Japanese friends, or maybe the culture is just a little too impenetrable.
 Maybe it’s just because the gaijin who do end up staying in Japan are just that little bit odd.